opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ## Defining terminology

-Learn some useful terminology for working with OpenSearch Dashboards and the **Dashboard** application.
+The following is some useful terminology for working with OpenSearch Dashboards and the **Dashboard** application:

-- _Dashboards_ is the abbreviated proper name for OpenSearch Dashboards.
+- _Dashboards_ is the abbreviated name for OpenSearch Dashboards.
 OpenSearch Dashboards is an open-source visualization tool designed to work with OpenSearch.
-- _Dashboard_ is the application in OpenSearch Dashboards that is used to track, analyze, and display data at a glance.
+- _Dashboard_ is the OpenSearch Dashboards application used to track, analyze, and display data.
 - _dashboard_ or _dashboards_ are common names for a tool used to visually display data.
 - _Panel_ is a term used to refer to a visualization displayed on a dashboard.
-The terms _panel_ and _visualization_ may be used interchangeably throughout this and other Dashboard-related documentation.
+The terms _panel_ and _visualization_ may be used interchangeably throughout this and other Dashboards documentation.

-The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch playground](https://playground.opensearch.org/app/home#/).
-Depending on which one you use, certain capabilities aren't available.
-For example, sample datasets may not be in your existing installation and saving a dashboard isn't an option in the playground.
+The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch Playground](https://playground.opensearch.org/app/home#/).
+Depending on which one you use, certain capabilities may not be available.
+For example, sample datasets may not be included in your existing installation, and saving a dashboard isn't an option in the OpenSearch Playground.
 {: .note}

 ## Creating a dashboard and adding an existing visualization

-To create the dashboard and add the sample visualization:
+To create a dashboard and add a sample visualization:

 1. Connect to `https://localhost:5601`.
 The username and password are `admin`.
-Alternatively, go to the [OpenSearch playground](https://playground.opensearch.org/app/home#/).
+Alternatively, go to the [OpenSearch Playground](https://playground.opensearch.org/app/home#/).
 1. On the top menu, go to **OpenSearch Dashboards > Dashboard**.
 1. From the **Dashboards** panel, choose **Create Dashboard**.
-1. Select the calendar icon and set the time filter to **Last 30 days**.
+1. Choose the calendar icon and set the time filter to **Last 30 days**.
 1. From the panel, choose **Add an existing**.
 1. From the **Add panels** window, choose **[eCommerce] Promotion Tracking**, and then choose `x` to close the panel.